jprante/elasticsearch-jdbc/README.md

 `resultset_concurrency` - the JDBC result set concurrency, can be CONCUR_READ_ONLY, CONCUR_UPDATABLE.
 Default is CONCUR_UPDATABLE

 `ignore_null_values` - if NULL values should be ignored when constructing JSON documents.
 Default is `false`

+`detect_geo` - if geo polygons / points in SQL columns should be parsed when constructing JSON documents.
+Default is `true`

+`detect_json` - if json structures in SQL columns should be parsed when constructing JSON documents.
+Default is `true`

 `prepare_database_metadata` - if the driver metadata should be prepared as parameters.
 Default is `false`